expressvpn/wolfssl-rs/README.md

 | `unreleased`  | `wolfssl-sys` has changes which must be released                          |
 | `out-of-date` | `wolfssl` depends on an old version of `wolfssl-sys`                      |

+If state is `released` then `wolfssl` can be released without releasing a new version of `wolfssl-sys`.

 If state is `out-of-date` or `unreleased` then:

 1. Bump the crate version in `wolfssl-sys/Cargo.toml`